michael-sulyak/react-octopus/README.md

 $ npm install express react-dom serialize-javascript
 ```

-- You have to install [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) if you want to use module [modules.Requests](#modulesrequests) in SSR:
+- You have to install [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) if you want to use module [tentacles.Requests](#modulesrequests) in SSR:
 ```bash
 $ npm install isomorphic-fetch
 ```